gvwilson/thirdbit/src/fiction/makers-return/index.md

 He touched a finger to the rim of his hat.

 "Sindy!"
-She spun around as Violet and Special Blazes arrived on Beevy's back.
+She spun around as Violet, Special Blazes, and Bravo arrived on Beevy's back.
 The tiger slid off Beevy's back and limped over to Nash.
 There was blood on his fur.